best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 * [Python `pytest` Fixture](https://docs.pytest.org/en/stable/fixture.html) documentation
 * [R `testthat` Fixture](https://testthat.r-lib.org/articles/test-fixtures.html) documentation

-### Use parametrization to reduce repetition in test logic
+### Use parameterisation to reduce repetition in test logic

 Similar steps are often repeated when testing multiple combinations of inputs and outputs.
-Parametrization allows us to reduce repetition in our test code, in a similar way to writing our logic in functions.
+Parameterisation allows us to reduce repetition in our test code, in a similar way to writing our logic in functions.
 You should specify pairs of inputs and expected outputs, so that your testing tool can repeat the same test for each scenario.

-Using parametrization in a test framework is equivalent to using a for-loop to apply a test function over multiple inputs and expected outputs.
+Using parameterisation in a test framework is equivalent to using a for-loop to apply a test function over multiple inputs and expected outputs.
 Using functionality from test packages may provide improved running efficiency and more detailed reporting of test failures.

 In `pytest`, this can be achieved using the [Parametrize mark](https://docs.pytest.org/en/stable/parametrize.html).